 Garnish and Serve.
 I like to sprinkle on freshly toasted pepitas or pumpkin seeds, spicy red pepper flakes, and some fresh chopped parsley.

 Boom!
 Done!
-Your butternut squash soup is ready to serve.
+Nothing like a bowl of butternut squash soup!
 Looks so good, doesn't it?
 So nice and creamy, with the perfect amount of spices for great flavor.

 This is the best butternut squash soup I've had by far, just the way I like it.
 Perfection, my friends.

 Change Up the Seasonings.
 You can easily change up the spices and seasonings to make this butternut squash soup recipe your own.
 Here are some great options to consider.

 - Cajun or Creole.
 Use Cajun Seasoning or Creole Seasoning for a southern U.S. flavor spin.

 - Curried Butternut Squash Soup.
 Try my Homemade Curry Powder for a burst of curry flavor.
 This is even better when you add coconut milk.